DV

 Strategy & risk

-HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
-Beta is 0.33 for HDV and 0.77 for VIG, indicating HDV is less volatile relative to the market.
+HDV tracks Morningstar Dividend Yield Focus Index, while VIG tracks S&P U.S. Dividend Growers Index.
+Beta is 0.3 for HDV and 0.74 for VIG, making HDV the less volatile of the two by this measure.

 Fund details